MrBytes10/DataScience-GOOG-StockPrice-Prediction/README.md

   1. Get 5 years of data from Finance Package with Ticker Symbol "GOOG"
   2. Create the 50DMA and 200DMA
   3. Plot it with the Actual Price
-  4. Basic EDA on the Data
+  4. Get Basic EDA on the Data
   5. Fit Statsmodel OLS to find the best possible features and its statistical scores.
-  6.
+  6. Give final predictions and comments on how this has been achieved.